ilyxych96/ScanEP/README.md

 # ScanEP

-ScanEP is a multimodule programm that helps to calculate energy profiles.
+ScanEP is a multimodule program that helps to calculate energy profiles.
 It include next modules:
   - VEC Changer
   - Method changer
   - Inp files generator